-Abstentions from voting on Proposal 2 will be included for purposes of determining whether the requisite number of affirmative votes is received on any matters other than the election of directors submitted to the stockholders for vote and, accordingly, will have the same effect as a vote AGAINST such matter.
+Abstentions from voting on Proposals 2, 3, 4, and 5 will be included for purposes of determining whether the requisite number of affirmative votes is received on any matters other than the election of directors submitted to the stockholders for vote and, accordingly, will have the same effect as a vote AGAINST such matter.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will be considered as present and entitled to vote, but will have no effect on the vote with respect to that matter.

 In voting by proxy with regard to the election of directors, stockholders may vote in favor of all nominees, withhold their votes as to all nominees, or withhold their votes as to specific nominees.
 Stockholders should specify their choices by using the Internet or telephone voting procedures, or on the proxy card, if printed copies of the proxy materials are requested by mail.
 All properly executed proxies delivered to us and not subsequently revoked will be voted at the Annual Meeting in accordance with the directions given.
-For any stockholder of record, if no specific instructions are provided the shares represented by the proxy will be voted FOR the election of all directors in Proposal 1 and FOR the approval of Proposal 2, as more fully set forth in this Proxy Statement.
+For any stockholder of record, if no specific instructions are provided the shares represented by the proxy will be voted FOR the election of all directors in Proposal 1 and FOR the approval of Proposals 2, 3, 4, and 5, as more fully set forth in this Proxy Statement.
 If any other matters properly come before the Annual Meeting, the persons named as proxies will vote upon such matters according to their judgment.

-New York Stock Exchange ("NYSE") rules forbid its member-brokers to vote shares held by them in elections for directors, and on any matters relating to executive compensation.
-Accordingly, YOUR BROKER MAY NOT VOTE on Proposal 1 in its discretion, though your shares will be counted for purposes of determining whether a quorum is present.
+New York Stock Exchange ("NYSE") rules prohibit its member-brokers from voting shares held by them in elections for directors, any material revision to the terms of any existing equity compensation plan, and on any matters relating to executive compensation, without voting instructions from you.
+Accordingly, YOUR BROKER MAY NOT VOTE on Proposals 1, 3, 4 and 5 in its discretion, though your shares will be counted for purposes of determining whether a quorum is present.
 NYSE member-brokers are allowed to vote shares held by them for their customers only on matters the NYSE determines are routine, unless the brokers have received voting instructions from their customers.
-The NYSE does not consider the proposal to approve such other business as may properly come before the Annual Meeting or any adjournment a routine matter, so YOUR BROKER MAY NOT VOTE on this proposal in its discretion, though your shares will be counted for purposes of determining whether a quorum is present.
 Your broker, therefore, will need to return a proxy card without voting on these matters if you do not give voting instructions with respect to these matters.
 This is referred to as a "broker non-vote".